vfarcic/devops24/manuscript/07-jenkins-cdp.md

 The rest of the pipeline is the same as what we had before, except that environment variables are replaced with `props.SOMETHING` variables.

 There is one more important difference though.
 Two of the stages (`release` and `deploy`) are now enveloped in `if ("${BRANCH_NAME}" == "master")` blocks.
 That allows us to control which parts of the pipeline are executed always, and which will run only if the branch is *master*.
 You might choose different conditions.
 For our use case, the logic is straightforward.
 If a commit (or a merge) is done to master, we want to execute the whole pipeline that, ultimately, upgrades the production release.
 All the other branches (typically feature branches), should only validate whether the commit works as expected.
 They should not make a (production) release nor they should deploy to production.

+W> ## A note to minishift users
+W>
+W> Please replace *Jenkinsfile* with *Jenkinsfile.oc*, commit the change, and push it to the forked repository.
+You'll have to repeat the same step for all the branches.

 Now that we know that our pipeline needs a ConfigMap named `go-demo-3-build`, our next step will be to create it.
 We already have a YAML file in the application's repository.